Medically reviewed by Drugs.com. Last updated on Jul 25, 2020.

 - Corticosteroid, Topical

 Topical corticosteroids have anti-inflammatory, antipruritic, and vasoconstrictive properties.
 May depress the formation, release, and activity of endogenous chemical mediators of inflammation (kinins, histamine, liposomal enzymes, prostaglandins) through the induction of phospholipase A2 inhibitory proteins (lipocortins) and sequential inhibition of the release of arachidonic acid.
 Halobetasol has high range potency.

 Percutaneous absorption is dependent on several factors, including epidermal integrity (intact vs abraded skin), formulation, and the use of occlusive dressings; <6% of a topically applied dose enters circulation within 96 hours

 Use: Labeled Indications

-Plaque psoriasis (foam, lotion): Treatment of plaque psoriasis in patients ≥18 years of age
+Plaque psoriasis: Treatment of plaque psoriasis in patients ≥18 years of age (foam, 0.01% lotion); treatment of plaque psoriasis in patients ≥12 years of age (0.05% lotion).

 Hypersensitivity to halobetasol or any component of the formulation

 Foam, lotion: There are no contraindications listed in the manufacturer's labeling.